 Fun to catch.
 Beautiful markings.
 Sweet-tasting, white fillets.
 It's no surprise that so many anglers love to fish for "slabs!"

 Based on the latest MNDNR survey, anglers should find good populations of black crappie in the 9-11 inch range.
-Anecdotal evidence from the 2020 season suggests that segments of the crappie population are reaching the 12-14 inch range.
+In 2025, guests were catching 15 inch crappie out of 7th Crow.

 Voracious predators.
 Fierce fighters.
-Chunky, white fillets.
 Nothing gets the blood pumping like hooking a "big ole gator."

 Jolting strikes!
 Wild, airborne leaps!
 Fierce fights!
 That's what fishing for "bucket-mouths" is all about.